Building Graceful Degradation for Offline Fare Readers

 Localized Validation Architecture

-At the foundation of any resilient validator architecture lies a lightweight, state-aware Fare Rule Validation & Calculation Engines that operates independently of network availability.
-This local instance must cache fare matrices, zone boundaries, concession parameters, and product entitlements while maintaining strict cryptographic integrity.
-When connectivity drops, the system transitions from synchronous backend validation to an asynchronous, store-and-forward model.
-The Python runtime on the edge device typically relies on a minimal dependency footprint: SQLite for persistent state, Pydantic for schema validation, and a deterministic evaluation loop that guarantees sub-150ms tap-to-acknowledge latency.
+At the foundation of a resilient reader is a lightweight, state-aware validator that runs with no assumption of network availability.
+It caches fare matrices, zone boundaries, concession parameters, and product entitlements under strict cryptographic integrity — the same signed-manifest discipline described in AFC System Security Boundaries.
+When connectivity drops, the reader transitions from synchronous backend validation to an asynchronous, store-and-forward model that follows the offline caching approach in Fallback Routing Strategies.
+The edge Python runtime keeps a minimal dependency footprint: SQLite for persistent state, Pydantic for schema validation, and a deterministic evaluation loop that holds sub-150 ms tap-to-acknowledge latency.

 The state diagram below captures the validator’s transition between online validation and offline store-and-forward, including the post-sync reconciliation step:

-- Product Cache Validation: Verify the tapped credential against a locally stored, cryptographically signed product registry.
+1. Product cache validation — verify the tapped credential against a locally stored, cryptographically signed product registry.

-- Temporal & Spatial Resolution: Apply cached zone boundaries and time-of-day multipliers.
+2. Temporal and spatial resolution — apply cached zone boundaries and time-of-day multipliers.

-- Conservative Defaulting: If routing complexity cannot be resolved offline, default to a capped flat fare or the highest applicable tier for the tapped product.
+3. Conservative defaulting — if routing complexity cannot be resolved offline, cap at a flat fare or the highest applicable tier for the tapped product.

-- Telemetry Emission: Log the fallback depth, applied rules, and confidence score for post-sync reconciliation.
+4. Telemetry emission — record fallback depth, applied rule, and a confidence score for post-sync reconciliation.

 The layered pipeline below shows how each tap descends through the offline chain, incrementing fallback depth until it resolves or routes to the dead-letter queue:

-The following script demonstrates a hardened offline validator with explicit type hints, structured audit trails, and deterministic fallback routing.
-It leverages Python’s standard library alongside Pydantic for schema enforcement.
-For production deployments, consult the official SQLite documentation for WAL mode tuning and connection pooling.
+The script below is a runnable offline validator with explicit type hints, Decimal fare math, structured audit trails, and deterministic fallback routing.
+It leans on the standard library plus Pydantic for schema enforcement.
+For deployment, consult the SQLite documentation for WAL-mode tuning on embedded storage.

 import sqlite3